scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

   }
 ---

-Modern diffusion models are built upon two fundamental processes: the forward process, which gradually corrupts data with noise during training, and the backward process, which generates data by sampling from noise.
+Modern diffusion models are built upon two fundamental processes: the forward process, which gradually corrupts data with noise during training, and the reverse process, which generates data by sampling from noise.
 The development of diffusion models has diverged into several branches, resulting in different perspectives on these processes.
 Most interpretations fall into three main frameworks: the Variational Autoencoder (VAE) perspective, the score-based perspective, and the flow-based perspective.
 Although there are many tutorials available, learning the core theory of diffusion models remains challenging due to mathematically dense derivations and fragmented intuitions scattered across these different approaches.

-The VAE perspective interprets the forward and backward diffusion processes as an encoder and decoder, respectively, and using the Evidence Lower Bound (ELBO) as the training objective <d-cite key="Luo2022UnderstandingDM"></d-cite><d-cite key="Ho2020DenoisingDP"></d-cite>.
-While this approach is intuitive for much of the machine learning community, it involves dense mathematical derivations of the backward processes and often blurs a crucial intuition: in VAEs, encoder and decoder are approximations of a prior-posterior pair, whereas in diffusion models, the prior and posterior are an exact prior-posterior pair.
+The VAE perspective interprets the forward and reverse diffusion processes as an encoder and decoder, respectively, and using the Evidence Lower Bound (ELBO) as the training objective <d-cite key="Luo2022UnderstandingDM"></d-cite><d-cite key="Ho2020DenoisingDP"></d-cite>.
+While this approach is intuitive for much of the machine learning community, it involves dense mathematical derivations of the reverse processes and often blurs a crucial intuition: in VAEs, encoder and decoder are approximations of a prior-posterior pair, whereas in diffusion models, the prior and posterior are an exact prior-posterior pair.

-The score-based perspective <d-cite key="Song2020ScoreBasedGM"></d-cite> usually starts from the mathematical exactness of the forward and backward process pair from the point of view of stochastic equations.
-It typically introduces the forward process first and treats the backward process as an oracle, often citing Anderson (1982) <d-cite key="Anderson1982ReversetimeDE"></d-cite>.
-However, fully grasping the derivation of the backward process requires familiarity with advanced mathematical concepts like the Kolmogorov equations and the continuity equation, making this approach less accessible.
+The score-based perspective <d-cite key="Song2020ScoreBasedGM"></d-cite> usually starts from the mathematical exactness of the forward and reverse process pair from the point of view of stochastic equations.
+It typically introduces the forward process first and treats the reverse process as an oracle, often citing Anderson (1982) <d-cite key="Anderson1982ReversetimeDE"></d-cite>.
+However, fully grasping the derivation of the reverse process requires familiarity with advanced mathematical concepts like the Kolmogorov equations and the continuity equation, making this approach less accessible.
 Moreover, the choice of score matching objective is often treated as a given rather than derived from first principles, which obscures its connection to maximum likelihood.

 A third valuable perspective is the flow-based viewpoint <d-cite key="liu2022flow"></d-cite>, which has become increasingly popular in modern diffusion models.
 This approach is theoretically equivalent to both the VAE and score-based frameworks, but it distinguishes itself by emphasizing an intuitive and visually accessible straight-line interpolation between data and noise.
-While this simplicity makes the flow-based perspective appealing and approachable, it also carries the risk of oversimplification, potentially overlooking the intricate pairing between the forward and backward processes that underpin the theoretical foundation of diffusion models.
+While this simplicity makes the flow-based perspective appealing and approachable, it also carries the risk of oversimplification, potentially overlooking the intricate pairing between the forward and reverse processes that underpin the theoretical foundation of diffusion models.

 In this article, we aims to offer a perspective that is both mathematically simple and nuanced: the Langevin perspective.
-This approach maintains a emphasis on the exactness of the forward and backward processes, while relying only on fundamental techinques of stochastic differential equations (SDEs).
+This approach maintains a emphasis on the exactness of the forward and reverse processes, while relying only on fundamental techinques of stochastic differential equations (SDEs).
 The central insight is encapsulated in the following triangle relationship:

 <div class="row mt-3">
     <div class="col-md-12 col-lg-10 offset-lg-1 mt-3 mt-md-0">
-        {% include figure.liquid path="assets/img/2026-04-27-rethinking-diffusion-Langevin/forward-backward-langevin.png" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid path="assets/img/2026-04-27-rethinking-diffusion-Langevin/forward-reverse-langevin.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

-which illustrates the connection among the forward, backward diffusion process and the Langevin dynamics.
+which illustrates the connection among the forward, reverse diffusion process and the Langevin dynamics.

 # Langevin Dynamics as 'Identity' Operation